 After the merger, the combined company renamed itself Honeywell International.
-With subsidiaries such as Bendix and North American Refractories Company (NARCO) becoming part of the new company as a result of the Allied Signal merger, Honeywell, Inc. inherited some legal issues concerning asbestos exposure.
+With subsidiaries such as Bendix Friction Materials and North American Refractories Company (NARCO) becoming part of the new company, Honeywell, Inc. inherited some legal issues concerning asbestos exposure.

 Asbestos Exposure & Lawsuits

 In 2002, a $53.5 million asbestos judgment was awarded to the wife of Stephen Brown, a former automobile brake mechanic who died of mesothelioma in 2000.
 Not only was Honeywell responsible for paying 2.35 percent of the judgment because its Bendix division was found responsible for Brown’s death, but it was also responsible for ensuring that the plaintiffs received payment from bankrupt defendants named in the suit because it was the only non-bankrupt defendant.